I get this question a lot:

 Headlines are the game changer.

 People scrolling through their Facebook feeds receive all kinds of content and information.

 - Video of a dance group that someone commented on

 - Mysterious status update from a sister-in-law

-- An ad for the new Pirates of the Caribbean movie
+- An ad for the new Marvel superhero movie

 - Your article

-In order for your article to break through the noise, you need to have an awesome headline.
+In order for your article to break through the noise, you need great writing.
+In particular, you need to have an awesome headline.

 Headline writing is a huge part of getting people to read your content.

 When someone is already on your site, the headline has less importance.